SmartCorrelatedSelection#

 Then, from each group of correlated features, it will try and identify the best candidate based on the above criteria.

-If the criteria is based on feature importance, SmartCorrelatedSelection
+If the criteria is based on model performance, SmartCorrelatedSelection

 will